Royal Warrant Holders: A Guide & List of Famous Companies

 As well as providing exemplary service, a warrant holder must be discreet – never divulging details of their business with the royals.
 All companies are thoroughly vetted and security checks performed on those passing through the gates of a royal household.

-Green Fuels, which makes biodiesel out of waste cooking oil, holds a warrant.
+Green Fuels, which makes biodiesel out of waste cooking oil.

 You might also like...